Dachshunds belong to the hound group and are used as companions and seen in the show-ring.

 Weight Height Range

-The Dachshund is measured by chest girth, a miniature Dachshund being between 31cms to 35cms.
-Both dogs and bitches should weigh between 4 to 5kgs.
+The Dachshund is measured by chest girth, a standard dachshund being 35cms in girth.
+Both dogs and bitches should weigh between 9 - 12kgs.

 Acanthosis nigricans - a skin disease which causes a dark, thickened area especially at armpit.